Leg3ndary/APHS-bot/info/announcements.md

 **MATH LEAGUE** - December 14th at 3:00 PM Math League Contest in Portable 10.

-**THEATRE **- The theatre will be closed for lunch this Thursday and Friday for private events.
+**THEATRE**- The theatre will be closed for lunch this Thursday and Friday for private events.
-**
-****CHESS CLUB -**** **time change- chess club now meets at the start of lunch for the first 40 minutes.
+******CHESS CLUB******time change- chess club now meets at the start of lunch for the first 40 minutes.
 See you in room 211 Wednesday's at lunch and Monday's after school.

-**
-**## TUESDAY DECEMBER 7 2021
+****## TUESDAY DECEMBER 7 2021

 You getting annoyed that ‘All I want for Christmas is you’ is constantly playing?
 Come down to the Eagles nest at lunch and donate some money.
 Once we reach our goal of $1206 the song will stop.
 Every donation helps.

 **DUNGEONS AND DRAGONS** - Roll a Natural 20 to join our club!
 Dungeons and Dragons club starts Tuesday at lunch, until 12:00.
 Come to Room 107, or as you may know it, the Hub, to punch some dragons in the face and play some DND!

-**SR. BOYS BASKETBALL **- Congratulations to the senior boys basketball team last night for their victory against Frank Hayden!
+**SR. BOYS BASKETBALL**- Congratulations to the senior boys basketball team last night for their victory against Frank Hayden!
 Special shoutout to Stefan V, who led in scoring with 18 points.
 We're very proud of you.

 ## MONDAY DECEMBER 6 2021